 Program Review is a two-year process.
-In the first year, the program prepares a self-study and has a site visit by a program review team.
-In the second year, the administration and program respond to the findings of the review.
+In the first year, PROC in consultation with GC, the lead dean and relevant Senate committees defines the scope of the review for the self-study.
+The program then prepares a self-study.
+Following receipt and review of the self-study, the PROC in consultations with GC, the lead dean, and relevant Senate committees draft and approve the charge.
+In the second year, the review team visits.
+Then the administration and program respond to the findings of the review.